insectatorious/fashion_mnist_demo/README.md

 Model classification: `Bag` with a score of `0.9213`.

 Image is from an Argos product page so out of the train and test datasets.
 This is a crucial validation of the model's ability to generalise and work on data that's not restricted to the dataset itself.
-CNNs have tremendous memorisation capabilities and seeing its ability to correctly classif data that is from a different source (but still in line with the training dataset's patterns) is fundamental to proving its effectiveness.
+CNNs have tremendous memorisation capabilities and seeing its ability to correctly classify data that is from a different source (but still in line with the training dataset's patterns) is fundamental to proving its effectiveness.

 ### Transformations To Input Image
 The model only accepts greyscale images with a resolution of `28 x 28` so all input images will need to be